-If the identity of some owners of many old beautiful places could be found out, we could readopt and restore them, bringing back to life.
+In most cases we don’t know the identity of owners.
+If this could be found out, we could readopt and restore thos buildings, bringing back to life.
 Unfortunately many of these places are mostly destroyed.
-The government should be responsible for these buildings for conservation and aesthetics of Vrindavan.
+The government should be responsible for these buildings too for conservation and aesthetics of Vrindavan.

-In a lot situation the owner of the building does not shows up or does not have the economic capacity to undertake any restoration.
-In case of the government should take control of the building or find a qualified party who can restore the building bringing it back to its original beauty.
-There is great need to save Vrindavan from huge modern development which would change completely the landscape.
-Turning it into like a Delhi neighborhood where everybody competes to have the classiest building.
+There is a great need to save Vrindavan from huge modern development.
+In most cases developing could be great, but now it would change completely the landscape.
+With developing Vraj can tourn into a Delhi neighborhood, where everybody competes to have the classiest building.
 That change of landscape would make Vrindavan lose its medieval beauty, making it a modern hotchpotch mix match.